+The register details all vocational education and training qualifications available for WA secondary school students, industry advice for schools and RTOs on the suitability of qualifications students, and delivery requirements to meet industry standards.
+It aims to assist schools and RTOs to select qualifications that are more will help students to transition effectively to further training or employment.
+Click here to access the register.
+If you have any comments or questions on the register please contact us via [email protected].
 The National Centre for Vocational Education and Research (NCVER) have recently released a report supporting how the Vocational Education and Training (*VET) Systems is best placed to support employers address skills shortages induced by lower migration and changing economic conditions and technological changes.
 The research examines factors that influence an employers decision to engage with the National VET system.

 Click here to read the report.
 In related news, NCVER also hosted a webinar on the 8 December 2021 regarding the research findings of their report: ‘Attracting Industry Experts to Become VET Practitioners: A journey, not a destination’.
 The recording is now available and can be accessed here: 2021 NCVER Webinars.
 We were delighted to see an incredible turnout of RTOs representing our diverse industry coverage areas on Friday 3 December 2021 at the LDSC annual RTO Forum.
 With at least representative from each industry sector: Maritime, Retail, Aviation, Road Transport, Rail, Warehousing and Logistics.
 A thank you to all our presenters who provided an update on their respective areas with insight into what is occurring for their organisations next year: